tamw-wnet/PBS_Media_Manager_Client/README.md

 ## Changelog
+* Version 2.0.2 -- proper handling and documentation for filters with multiple values

 * Version 2.0 -- changes to accomodate new PBS restriction on returning objects that are available on only specific platforms, and significant formatting fixes

 * Version 1.1 -- changed update object to take account for new PBS functionality of updatable episodes and specials, bugfix for certain url entities needing to be escaped